Pyrrha-Platform/Pyrrha-Deployment-Configurations/DOCKER_COMPOSE.md

    ```

 1. Run the `docker images | grep pyrrha` command to ensure all the images were built successfully.
-1. Run the `docker-compose up` command to bring up all the services.
+1. Run the `docker compose up` command to bring up all the services.
 You should see an output as follows: TBD
-1. Run the `docker-compose ps` command to ensure all the containers are up and running.
+1. Run the `docker compose ps` command to ensure all the containers are up and running.
 1. You can access the dashboard at [`http://localhost:3000/`](http://localhost:3000/).